Solving Starbucks Problems – 1. Loss of Theatre

 - Manual Prioritization – Most stores use more than one espresso machine.
 Install an automatic and a manual machine.
 Make the manual the primary machine, and use the automatic only during high-volume parts of the day.

-- Re-Train “Unnecessary” Knowledge – Like learning, but not using a foreign language, with automated machines most baristas have no need to use their “good shot/bad shot” training (See below).
+- Re-Train “Unnecessary” Knowledge – Like learning, but not using a foreign language, with automated machines most baristas do not need to use their “good shot/bad shot” training (See below).
 They lose their espresso skills.
 Re-train this knowledge and make sure baristas have a chance to exercise it.

 Good Shot, Bad Shot (Background)